 The Art of Political Satire

 Wielding sharp pens and a wild imagination, editorial cartoonists are always at the ready to bring a humourous perspective into the political arena.
 These images not only made the news entertaining and accessible but also helped shape public opinion.

-Friends or Foe?
+Friend or Foe?